 - Feature correlation plot (heatmap): to understand the dependencies between multiple variables

 - Time series plots: to identify trends and seasonality in time dependent data

 Example of a Power BI dashboard is depicted in Figure 2.

 After completing the EDA process, one can start the modeling phase.
 Modeling consists of statistical modeling and building machine learning models.
 Although, basic statistical analysis is already included in EDA, the complete statistical modeling is performed in the modeling phase, which can be a topic of separate blogpost.

 In conclusion, Exploratory Data Analysis is a vital step in a data science project.
 The main pillars of EDA are data cleaning, data preparation, data exploration, and data visualization.
 There are various exploratory tools (Python and R), and enterprise applications (Power BI, SAP Cloud Analytics, Tableau, etc.) to perform EDA, each of them offering a unique set of tools.

-We would like to thank Dr. Ghazzal Jabbari for her contribution to this article.
+We would like to thank Dr. Ghazzal Jabbari and Frank Kienle for their contribution to this article.